nathan7/spawn-read-stream/README.md

   For clarity, command is allowed to be an array, for cases like `zfs send`, where `zfs` clearly isn't a very useful description of what command is being run.
   This only makes a difference for error reporting.

-  The child `exit` event is re-emitted on the stream.
+  The child `exit` event is re-emitted on the stream, *after* any error events.

 #### ExitError